jdoleary/Spellmasons/docs/TasksCurrent.md

 ### 2022-04-01 Brad/Jake playtest
 - Jake: Either line of sight for preset range for spells.
 - In spell projection, if you're doing enough damage to kill, show it visually
-    - also show if it will "dust" someone
 - Songs should all be same volume
 - Continuing in the direction you clicked to move (automove)
 - Desyncs: